JonJonHuang/skeb/README.md

 Possible arguments:

-    -p, --price: Price in Yen to find under (default 1500) -o, --page-offset: Number of pages to skip (default 0) -n, --pages: Number of pages (90 skeb users per page) to search through (default 5) -a, --art: Include to search for artists
+    -l, --lower-bound: Lower bound for price in Yen (default 1000) -u, --upper-bound: Upper bound for price in Yen (default 2000) -o, --page-offset: Number of pages to skip (default 0) -n, --pages: Number of pages (90 skeb users per page) to search through (default 5) -a, --art: Include to search for artists